-A local church will rarely grow beyond the skill and passion level of her pastor.
+A local church will rarely grow beyond the skill and passion level of its pastor.

 God isn’t interested in a pastor’s natural gifting.
 God tends to use us most profoundly in the areas where we lack a natural inclination.
-It is there we learn the most into God for strength and results.
+It is there we learn to lean into God for strength and results.

 Tell God you are willing to step up.